mcmurtrs/Woods_Creek/README.md

 - In excel sort by 2020 DBH (Removed 42 trees from the raw dataset).
 -  Excel spreadsheet titled "edited_and_deleted_trees.xlsx" contains the records of all trees that were edited or deleted.

-## Step 4: - Added condition codes for 2020 andd double checked condition codes from other years.
+## Step 4: - Added condition codes for 2020 and double checked condition codes from other years.
 - Condition codes of 3 and 4 were deleted in repeated subsequent years.
 If DBH was recorded for the year where it was found to be 3 or 4 this value was left.
 The reasoning for deleting the repeats was to not include dead/snags/stumps/rotted wood etc. for more than one year.
 This would help ensure that the basal area would not be recorded for dead trees and that each year an accurate record of newly dead trees could be recorded.
 There is a version of the spreadsheet that repeats the 3 and 4 codes through 2020.
 This spreadsheet is "WC Final 2020 - 08_05_20_CLEANED (code_3_4_carried over).xlsx"
 - Made best judgement call on whether to include tree health condition code in 2020 for missing trees based upon notes from previous years.
 (If trees were missing and no notes were given for condition from previous years then condition code was left blank).
-- 13B Tree #19 repeated the health condition code of 4 for 2009 and 3 for 2020 since it was an eventual count for Laminated Root Root (code 3).
+- 13B Tree #19 repeated the health condition code of 4 for 2009 and 3 for 2020 since it was an eventual count for Laminated Root Rot (code 3).
 - After consideration, there will be repeats of 3 and 4 codes but only on ORIG, 1985, and 1990.
 This is because for most analysis we will be using 1990 as the starting year since this is after the thinning occurred.
 However we might be using 1985 as a starting year therefore the repeats will be useful for the 1985 and or 1990 analysis.

-## Step 5: Formating the Spreadsheet for FVS
+## Step 5: Formatting the Spreadsheet for FVS
 - Using the spreadsheet titled "WC Final 2020 - 08_05_20_CLEANED" which has been edited from the raw data file "WC Final 2020 - 08_05_20" by following the steps from above we will now use it to format the datasheet for use within FVS.
-- In excel the 90 DIA column was convereted from "cm" to "inch" using the CONVERT function.
+- In excel the 90 DIA column was converted from "cm" to "inch" using the CONVERT function.
 - All tree health condition codes were converted as follows to fit the FVS model history parameters field:

 Current "History" coding conversion for 1990 is: